jlangch/venice/doc/readme/ext-mercator.md

 The [Mercator Projection](https://en.wikipedia.org/wiki/Mercator_projection)
 is a cylindrical map projection.

-Venice's **geoip** module uses the Mercator map projection to show IP locations on a world map.
+Venice's **mercator** module draws locations given by world coordinates on a mercator map.
+A location is drawn as round marker with a label.

-World coordinates are given by a latitude and a longitude.
+World coordinates are given by a latitude and a longitude:

 **Latitude** specifies the north-south position of a point on the Earth's surface.
 Latitude is an angle which ranges from 0° at the equator to +90°